How to communicate shipping delays and transactional updates to your customers

 Editor’s Note: This article was originally published on April 8, 2020.
 It’s been updated to reflect the most current data and insights.

-Among the many anxieties ecommerce business owners and marketers are facing now, perhaps one of the most pressing concerns is how you can maintain an exceptional customer experience when your supply chains are impacted, demand is higher than ever, and timelines with third-party logistics (3PLs) companies are uncertain.
+Perhaps one of the most pressing concerns marketers and brand owners are facing now is how they can maintain an exceptional customer experience when supply chains are impacted and timelines with third-party logistics companies are uncertain.

-To appease customers’ questions, there are certain strategies that you can implement before, during, and after they place their order.
-These will ensure that you’re providing complete transparency and that your customers are well-informed of when they can expect their shipment to arrive.
+There are certain strategies that you can implement throughout the customer journey.
+These will ensure that you’re providing transparency and that your customers are well-informed of when they can expect their shipment to arrive.

-Find out exactly how to communicate shipping delays and transactional updates with your customers.
-Additionally, discover how you should prepare for Cyber Weekend and the holiday season with insights from the team at Southern Tide.
+Find out exactly how to communicate shipping delays and transactional updates with your customers ahead of the holiday season.

-Alternatively or additionally, some online stores are choosing to display notifications farther along in the buyer’s journey.
+Meanwhile, some online stores are displaying notifications further along in the buyer’s journey.
 Sephora informs shoppers who are taking a last look at their cart that delivery times may be longer than normal.
-By doing so, they’re making shoppers aware of any delays they may experience right before they place their orders.

-Milk Bar makes it immediately evident to browsers that they can still expect shipments of their favorite treats on time so shoppers with a sweet tooth can place their orders with confidence.
+Milk Bar makes it evident to browsers that they can still expect shipments of their favorite treats on time, so shoppers with a sweet tooth can place their orders with confidence.

 By addressing any shipping concerns upfront, you let your customers know what to expect when they order from you and ensure they aren’t in for any surprises.

-If your customers are likely to experience delays, add one or two more messages to your suite of transactional emails to acknowledge the backup and let customers know their order is still on the way.
+If your customers are likely to experience delays, add more messages to your suite of transactional emails (such as your order and shipping confirmations) to acknowledge the backup and let customers know their order is still on the way.

-Having this extra communication will be meaningful to customers who are dealing with long wait times.
-It will assure them that their shipment is in progress, even if it’s scheduled to arrive with a delay.
+Having this extra communication will be meaningful to customers who are dealing with long wait times by assuring them that their shipment is in progress, even if it’s delayed.

-“People usually understand that carriers make mistakes, so when brands acknowledge that with transparency, consumers are less likely to get upset and reach out to their brand—or worse, tell their family and friends how terrible customer support was,” said Yaw Aning, co-founder and CEO of Malomo, a shipment tracking platform for ecommerce businesses.
+“People usually understand that carriers make mistakes, so when brands acknowledge that with transparency, consumers are less likely to get upset and reach out to their brand—or worse, tell their family and friends how terrible customer support was,” said Yaw Aning, co-founder and CEO of Malomo.

 “Brands can put a message in their shipping confirmation email acknowledging the delays and issues that could arise with the package, while using their unique tone and voice,” he said.

-Business operations are changing from day to day, and as hard as you try to plan ahead, sometimes it’s just not possible to avoid complications with your 3PLs.
-But your customers will likely be understanding so long as you’re transparent with them about the issues you’re seeing and you communicate changes as they occur.
+As hard as you try to plan ahead, sometimes it’s just not possible to avoid complications.
+But your customers will likely be understanding so long as you’re transparent with them about the issues you’re seeing and communicate changes as they occur.

 While the post-purchase email is a great way to build your brand voice, you also want to avoid sending marketing emails that pertain to your customer’s order if the item hasn’t arrived yet.

-Imagine receiving an email asking you to rate your purchase or provide feedback when you haven’t even received the product you purchased—this isn’t the experience you want to create for your customers.
+Imagine receiving an email asking you to rate your purchase or provide feedback when you haven’t even received the product you purchased.

-Especially if you’re relaying minimal communication to inform your customers of the status of their shipment during the process, these kinds of emails will come across aggressive and uninformed—not to mention, it’ll be extremely frustrating to anyone who is still waiting on their purchase to arrive.
+These kinds of emails will be extremely frustrating to anyone who is still waiting for their purchase to arrive.

-For example, in this scenario, you should trigger the post-purchase email a few days after the customer’s order has arrived or after an order delivered email is sent out to avoid inappropriate timing with your follow-up messages.
+To avoid creating a disjointed shipping experience, trigger the post-purchase email to send a few days after the customer’s order has arrived or after an order delivered email is sent out.

-Additionally, if you send out an order confirmation or shipping confirmation email and then your customer receives nothing and hears nothing from your brand after weeks, it creates a frustrating experience for people who want to know an accurate status of their shipment.
+Additionally, if you send out an order confirmation or shipping confirmation email and then your customer receives nothing and hears nothing from your brand after weeks, it can cause them to lose trust in your brand.

-If your shipping times are unpredictable, consider setting up an automation to that sends to customers if an order confirmation has sent out but the customer doesn’t receive a shipping confirmation in a week, or if a shipping confirmation is sent but they don’t receive their purchase in a week, letting them know their package is on its way.
+If your shipping times are unpredictable, consider setting up an automation to go out if the customer doesn’t receive a shipping confirmation after they receive an order confirmation.

 How to communicate shipping around Cyber Weekend and the holidays

-This year, brands are going to have to plan ahead of time to avoid shipping delays and ensure their customers receive the gifts they order in time for the holidays.
-And a lot of it comes down to setting customer expectations.
+This year, marketers are going to have to plan ahead of time to communicate shipping delays and ensure their customers receive the gifts they order in time for the holidays.
+And it mainly comes down to setting customer expectations.

-Bess Welch, senior ecommerce manager at Southern Tide, a southern apparel brand, shared a few ways their team plans to get ahead of shipping issues that may arise this holiday season by making the process as transparent as possible to customers.
+Bess Welch, senior ecommerce manager at Southern Tide, shared a few ways their team addressed shipping issues during the 2020 holiday season by making the process as transparent as possible to customers.

 “We typically add a holiday shipping calendar to our shipping information page.
 This shows customers how long they can wait to receive their package.
 We’ll definitely be padding in time due to the delays customers are already experiencing,” said Bess.

-From a logistical standpoint, Bess notes that they’re working with their warehouse and fulfillment teams to prepare them for an increase in orders so they get out in a timely manner.
-They’re also talking to their shipping partners to try to make sure they have adequate support and time allotted to their account.
+From a logistical standpoint, Bess worked with their warehouse and fulfillment teams to prepare them for an increase in orders.
+They also talked to their shipping partners to try to make sure they have adequate support and time allotted to their account.

-Additionally, Bess emphasized that brands will have to be more forgiving this year when it comes to accommodating returns and exchanges, especially if customers’ orders are delayed.
-She said that they plan to extend Southern Tide’s return policy to alleviate any frustrations for packages that arrive too late and can’t be gifted.
+Additionally, Bess emphasized that brands will have to be more forgiving when it comes to accommodating returns and exchanges, especially if customers’ orders are delayed.
+They extended Southern Tide’s return policy to alleviate any frustrations for packages that arrived too late and couldn’t be gifted.

 “Communicate everywhere possible because you never know where someone is actually going to read your message.
 Don’t assume they’ll go to your shipping page.
 If possible, include a note at the top of the site and in order confirmation and shipping emails.
 Arm your customer service team with all the details and possible solutions for the customer,” she said.